EPFL-VILAB/XTConsistency/README.md

 python -m train multiperceptual_{depth,normal,reshading}
 ```

-To run the training code for the normal target, run
+To run the training code for the `normal` target, run

 ```
 python -m train multiperceptual_normal
 ```

 This trains the model for the `normal` target with 8 perceptual losses ie. `curvature`, `edge2d`, `edge3d`, `keypoint2d`, `keypoint3d`, `reshading`, `depth` and `imagenet`.
-We use 3 V100 (32GB) GPUs to train our models, running them for 500 epochs takes about a week.
+We used 3 V100 (32GB) GPUs to train our models, running them for 500 epochs takes about a week.

 There is the option to train with fewer perceptual loss terms at a single time, thus lowers GPU memory requirements.
 The flag `--k` defines the number of perceptual losses used.
-There are several options for choosing how this subset is chosen 1. random (`--random-select`) 2. winrate (`--winrate`) 3. gradnorm (default).
+There are several options for choosing how this subset is chosen 1. randomly (`--random-select`) 2. winrate (`--winrate`) 3. gradnorm (default).

 To train a `normal` target domain with 2 perceptual losses selected randomly each epoch, run the following command.